 Discounts for Volume

 Are you able to round up a group of several participants?
 You might be able to get a volume discount if you book a group of greater than 5.

 Look for Hidden (Muddy) Gems

 It sounds strange, but consider activities that you didn’t know you wanted to try–like walking down a waterfall while suspended by a rope.
 Because there are so many outdoor activities in Hawaii, there are probably some activities that you might not have known were activities.
 Look for places and activities that are new or off the beaten path–literally.
-For example, you won’t find any big mainland-style water parks in Hawaii, but you will find natural freshwater water slides in the middle of a sugar cane field overlooking the Pacific Ocean that is only accessible by 4-wheel ATV.
+For example, you won’t find any big mainland-style water parks in Hawaii, but you will find natural caves and lava tubes to explore.
 If vacations are good for something, it should be for getting wet, muddy, and suntanned.

 Last-minute Deals and Discounts